neves01/react-redux/README.md

-# Testing some features of React App Redux
+# Concept model of Redux/React for the dev Team.